ivanpreziosi/markov-name-generator/README.md

 ## Overview

-**MarkovNameGenerator** is a GDScript implementation of a character-level Markov chain designed for procedural name generation.
-The class analyzes character sequence patterns in training datasets to build probabilistic models for generating statistically similar output strings.
+**MarkovNameGenerator** is a GDScript class that implements a character-level Markov chain for procedural name and string generation.
+It supports training from JSON datasets, saving/loading pretrained models, and provides detailed statistics.

-**Applications:**
+**Use cases:**

-- Procedural name generation for NPCs, locations, and entities
+* Procedural name generation for NPCs, places, items
-- Dynamic content creation for games and interactive applications
+* Dynamic content generation in games
-- Automated text generation following learned linguistic patterns
+* Automatic generation of linguistically consistent strings
-- Randomized content with controllable stylistic coherence
+* Reusable model creation from datasets

 ## Installation

-1. Copy `MarkovNameGenerator.gd` to your project's script directory
+1. Copy `MarkovNameGenerator.gd` to your Godot project directory
-2. The class is immediately available for instantiation
+2. The class is immediately usable
-3. No external dependencies or additional configuration required
+3. No external dependencies required

-## Dataset Specification
+## Dataset Format

-Training datasets must be provided as JSON files containing arrays of strings:
+Datasets must be JSON files containing an array of strings:

 ```json
 [